William Cecil, 1st Baron Burghley: Early life

-Cecil was born in Bourne, Lincolnshire, in 1520, the son of Sir Richard Cecil, owner of the Burghley estate (near Stamford, Lincolnshire), and his wife, Jane Heckington.
+Cecil was born in Bourne, Lincolnshire, at what is now the Burghley Arms, in 1520, the son of Sir Richard Cecil, owner of the Burghley estate (near Stamford, Lincolnshire), and his wife, Jane Heckington.

 Pedigrees, elaborated by Cecil himself with the help of William Camden the antiquary, associated him with the Welsh Cecils or Seisyllts of Allt-Yr-Ynys, Walterstone, on the border of Herefordshire and Monmouthshire.
 Cecil is an anglicisation of the Welsh Seisyllt.
 Lord Burghley acknowledged that the family was from the Welsh Marches in a family pedigree painted at Theobalds.

 The Lord Treasurer's grandfather, David Cecil, had moved to Stamford.
 David Cecil secured the favour of the first Tudor king, Henry VII, to whom he was yeoman of the chamber.
 He was elected Member of Parliament for Stamford five times, between 1504 and 1523.
-He was Sergeant-of-Arms to Henry VIII in 1526, Sheriff of Northamptonshire in 1532, and a Justice of the Peace for Rutland.
+He was Sergeant-of-Arms to Henry VIII in 1526, Sheriff of Northamptonshire in 1532, and a justice of the peace for Rutland.
 He, according to Burghley's enemies, kept the best inn in Stamford.
 His eldest son, Richard, Yeoman of the Wardrobe (died 1554), married Jane, daughter of William Heckington of Bourne, and was father of three daughters and the future Lord Burghley.

 William, the only son, was put to school at The King's School, Grantham, and then Stamford School, which he later saved and endowed.
 In May 1535, at the age of fourteen, he went to St John's College, Cambridge, where he was brought into contact with the foremost scholars of the time, Roger Ascham and John Cheke, and acquired an unusual knowledge of Greek.
 He also acquired the affections of Cheke's sister, Mary, and was in 1541 removed by his father to Gray's Inn, without having taken a degree, as was common at the time for those not intending to enter the Church.
 The precaution proved useless and four months later Cecil committed one of the rare rash acts of his life in marrying Mary Cheke.
 The only child of this marriage, Thomas, the future Earl of Exeter, was born in May 1542, and in February 1543 Cecil's first wife died.
 On 21 December 1546 he married Mildred Cooke, who was ranked by Ascham with Lady Jane Grey as one of the two most learned ladies in the kingdom, (aside from another of Ascham's pupils, Elizabeth Tudor, who was later Elizabeth I) and whose sister, Anne, was the wife of Sir Nicholas Bacon and mother of Sir Francis Bacon.